How to Use This Template 🛠️

 Note

-For your submissions, please use the following naming convention for your paper repository: SEA-ISS-2024-<paper-title>.
-For example, if your paper title is “My Awesome Paper”, your repository name should be SEA-ISS-2024-My-Awesome-Paper.
+1. Name your Repository: Name your repository using the following naming convention: SEA-ISS-2025-<paper-title>.
+For example, if your paper title is “My Awesome Paper”, your repository name should be SEA-ISS-2025-My-Awesome-Paper.

-3. Activate GitHub Pages: Once you created your repository, go to the settings of your repository, scroll down to the “Pages” section, and under “Build and deployment” choose Source: “GitHub Actions”.
+2. Activate GitHub Pages: Once you created your repository, go to the settings of your repository, scroll down to the “Pages” section, and under “Build and deployment” choose Source: “GitHub Actions”.
 This will allow you to view your Jupyter Book online.
 This will be automatically triggered when you push your changes to your repository.
 Once you activate this, you can view your Jupyter Book by clicking on the link provided in the “Pages” section of your repository settings.
+If you have any issues with this step, please reach out to the conference organizers.

 notebooks/